We've Researched The Most Eco Raw 'Leathers'

 Yup.
 For real.
 We’ve now managed to find a way to WEAR bark.
-Can’t get more sustainable that that, huh?!
+Can’t get more sustainable than that, huh?!

 In Buganda, a subnational kingdom within Uganda, the men of the Baganda tribe (or The Ganda People as they’re sometimes known) harvest bark from a tropical fig tree.
 It is then continuously beaten over a log until soft.
 This is what gives it it’s unique texture which is not unlike that of animal suede.
 Many creations come from the Tree Bark Leather including rugs, handbags and jackets.

 Pineapple leather, also known as Piñatex, originally patented by Carmen Hijosa, has worked up quite a name for itself.
-Even big brand Puma has worked with this material, curating a Piñatex sneaker.
+Even big brands such as Puma has worked with this material, curating a Piñatex sneaker.